Offer an educational (virtual) bank for kids, enabling teachers and parents to teach kids about money, savings and managing goals.

 We offer it for free and have a paid version, with additional features, that helps us pay the external bills, such as technical infrastructure.

-We plan to continue offering a paid version and start charging for a native mobile app we are developing.
+We plan to continue offering a bankaroo for free on the web and start charging for the native mobile apps and 'plus' edition.

 10. Team: What is the current composition of your team (types of roles, qualifications, full-time vs. part-time, board members, etc.), and how do you plan to evolve the team’s composition as the project grows?